Uncover the best things to do in Asheville with kids, including outdoor activities, museums, and farms. Meet a dinosaur, zipline, and sit in a plane.

 4. Zipline, Mountain Bike, & Climb

-Just five minutes from downtown, the Adventure Center of Asheville offers some of the top-rated adventurous activities in Asheville for kids and teens.
+Just five minutes from Downtown Asheville, the Adventure Center of Asheville offers some of the top-rated adventurous activities in Asheville for kids and teens.

 Zipline through the canopies, learn to mountain bike, and climb through the trees in an elevated obstacle course with 77 challenges.

-On the weekends, you’ll catch parents teaching their children how to mountain bike on the easier and shorter trails.
+On the weekends, you’ll catch parents teaching their children how to mountain bike on the easier and shorter trails at Bent Creek Experimental Forest.

 The Adventure Center | 85 Expo Dr, Asheville, NC 28806